Try Out Our NEW Disneyland Ticket Calculator!

 Your best bet to see the Epcot fireworks is from the buildings in the 50s and 60s sections, particularly those close to Hourglass Lake.
 The Hollywood Studios fireworks can be seen from upper-level rooms looking out over the lake in all the decades.
 For the best view, head over to the Generation Gap Bridge connecting Pop Century to Disney’s Art of Animation Resort

-Does Pop Century have free breakfast?
+Does Disney’s Pop Century Resort have free breakfast?

 Well, budget travelers, that concludes our whirlwind tour of Disney’s Pop Century Resort.
-With its larger-than-life theming, cozy rooms with all the necessities, and downright affordable room rates, Pop Century is a dream for small families, pop culture fiends, and those trying to do Disney World on a shoestring.
+With its larger-than-life theming, cozy rooms with all the necessities, and downright affordable room rates, Pop Century is a dream for small families, pop culture fiends, and those trying to do Walt Disney World Resort on a shoestring.

 While you’re there, make the most of your time with our 1-day plans for Magic Kingdom, Epcot, Hollywood Studios, and Animal Kingdom.
 Then, save even more cash by booking our discounted Walt Disney World tickets